 Brennan remains elusive; while her broad socio-ecological concerns remain utterly consistent, her avenues of expression are diverse.
 Relishing material and technical challenges, over the last two decades her installations have included video projections, soundscapes, sculptural constructions, light works as well as found objects.
 In her Walters Prize-nominated work Wet Social Sculpture, a fully functioning spa pool was installed in an art gallery and the audience invited in.
-Memory Hole, her solo exhibition at Trish Clark Gallery in 2015, delved into the materiality and affect of outmoded technologies, presenting for rumination the glossy surfaces and effects of our flawed interface with technology, alongside a ‘New Zealand-mythic’ landscape comprising a small tent surrounded by pine bark mulch and, in typical Brennan fashion, housing an ironic video work of an auger endlessly grinding its way into the earth.
+Memory Hole, her solo exhibition at Trish Clark Gallery in 2015, delved into the materiality and affect of outmoded technologies, presenting for rumination the glossy surfaces and effects of our flawed interface with technology, alongside a ‘New Zealand-mythic’ landscape – a small tent in a sea of pine bark mulch, housing, in typical Brennan fashion, a tv that screened looping footage of an auger endlessly grinding its way into the earth.

 In the song remains the same we see material evidence of the depth and breadth of Brennan’s thinking over the past two decades, works including interplanetary-style flybys of laptop packaging, video from a home-made subatomic particle detector and laser-cut army blankets.